perwu/MIAS/README.md

 # Calcluate the MHC I association immunoscore (MIAS) score
 Our analysis indicated that MIAS score can be a useful feature to build integrative machine-learning models for anti-PD1 response prediction.
 The following script help people to calculate the MIAS scores of the melanoma patient samples using their transcriptomic data.

-1. Install and load the require R packages and scripts
+1. Load the require R packages and scripts
 > library(GSVA) <br />
 > source("MHC_functions.r") <br />